AMANDA BAYER, Professor and Chair

 The Economics Department offers a course major, honors major, and honors minor.
 A course minor is not offered.

 ECON 001 or its equivalent is a prerequisite for all other work in the department, with the exception of first-year seminars and ECON 003.
 In addition, all majors in economics must satisfy a theory requirement by taking ECON 011 (Intermediate Microeconomics) and ECON 021 (Intermediate Macroeconomics).
 They must also satisfy a statistics requirement.
 The statistics requirement is typically satisfied by taking ECON 031.
-It can alternatively be satisfied, however, by taking ECON 035 (which requires either ECON 031 or STAT 051 as prerequisite), by taking STAT 111 (which requires STAT 051), or by taking STAT 051 in combination with either STAT 011 or STAT 021.
+It can alternatively be satisfied, however, by taking ECON 035 (which accepts STAT 021 as an alternative prerequisite to ECON 031), by taking STAT 111, or by taking STAT 061in combination with either STAT 011 or STAT 021.
 STAT 011 and STAT 021 alone are not sufficient.

 In order to read the literature in economics critically, a knowledge of elementary calculus is extremely useful.
 Students need to take MATH 015 (or receive MATH 015 credit or placement out of MATH 015 from the Mathematics Department) prior to taking ECON 011 or ECON 021.
 Since ECON 011 and ECON 021 are required for the economics major, MATH 015 is a requirement for the major.
 Students can take ECON 001, ECON 031, and other courses that do not have ECON 011 or ECON 021 as a prerequisite before they meet the MATH 015 requirement.
 Students can find further information regarding math placement and credit at: https://www.swarthmore.edu/mathematics-statistics.